 Camden War Cemetery

 There were thousands of servicemen who passed through the Camden area between 1939 and 1946 at the various defence facilities.
 The major major military establishments were the Narellan Military Camp on the Northern Road at Narellan, and the Eastern Command Training School at Studley Park, Narellan.
-Many army units also undertook manoeuvres throughout the area and there were temporary encampments in a number of other locations including Camden Showground, Smeaton Grange and Menangle Paceway.
-The principal RAAF establishment was located at Camden aerodrome, with a secondary airfields at The Oaks and Menangle Paceway.
-As well, there were a number emergency runways constructed throughout the local area.
-The RAF also had a number of squadrons based at Camden airfield between 1944 and 1946.
+Many army units also undertook manoeuvres throughout the area and there were temporary encampments in several other locations including Camden Showground, Smeaton Grange and Menangle Paceway.
+The principal RAAF establishment was located at Camden aerodrome, with secondary airfields at The Oaks and Menangle Paceway.
+As well, there were a number of emergency runways constructed throughout the local area.
+The RAF also had several squadrons based at Camden airfield between 1944 and 1946.

 The cemetery contains the graves of seventeen RAAF servicemen, four army personnel and two RAF servicemen.
-The headstones are lined up in a N-S configeration, with the graves facing E-W. The graves are surrounded by a border of oleanders and bottlebrush and dominated by a single majestic tea tree.
+The headstones are lined up in an N-S configuration, with the graves facing E-W. The graves are surrounded by a border of oleanders and a bottlebrush and dominated by a single majestic tea tree.
 The cemetery is well kept and has a pleasant outlook.

 Royal Australian Air Force

-There are five airmen who were killed in Hudson A16-152, which was part of 32 Squadron.
+Five airmen were killed in Hudson A16-152, which was part of 32 Squadron.
 The aircraft crashed south-west of Camden on 26 January 1943 while on a cross-country training flight.
 The aircraft was based at Camden airfield.
-The pilot and the four man crew were killed.
+The pilot and the four-man crew were killed.